-The simple answer is yes you can – providing you can prove your income and that you can afford the repayments.
+Providing you can prove your income and that you can afford the repayments, you can get a mortgage.

 The truth is that being self-employed does not make mortgage lenders any less likely to approve your application than if you were employed – you just have to be a little bit more organised in your approach to managing your finances and provide some additional proofs of income and affordability.
 Overall, the mortgage application process is neither harder nor more difficult than if you were employed, especially if you have a knowledgeable mortgage adviser doing the work for you.